ZhimingMei/MGT4187-Project/README.md

 # MGT4187-Project
-Project repository of the course MGT4187 in CUHK(SZ)
+Project repository of the course MGT4187 in CUHK(SZ).
+This repo has been archived.

 ## Variable Description